RobertoFalconi/MinimalAPIsTemplate/README.md

 - **NLog** and JSON console and DB logs
 - **OpenAPI Swagger** using **Swashbuckle**, with Schemas, API definitions, authentication button etc.
 - **StopWatch** for benchmarks and timing running methods

+## OpenAI APIs examples ready-to-go:
+This template includes ready-to-use integration with OpenAI APIs, designed for rapid prototyping and experimentation.
+These examples are designed to be minimal, modular, and production-ready.
+Perfect for learning, testing, or building real-world AI-powered applications.

+- **OpenAICommandHandler**: A preconfigured command handler service to interact with OpenAI endpoints
+- **Dependency Injection**: Easily integrate `OpenAICommandHandler` with MediatR and the CQRS pattern
+- **Configuration**: API key and default parameters managed via `appsettings.json` for secure and flexible setup
+- **Sample Endpoints**: Accept simple text, JSON, or text files (e.g., log files)
+- **Error Handling**: Structured error responses for API failures, rate limits, or invalid inputs
+- **Extensibility**: Easily extend to support different models with minimal changes

 ## AuthN and AuthZ examples ready-to-go:
 - JWT unsigned and not encrypted for basic knowledge